 Enrollment Status.
-While on Medical Leave, the student is not an enrolled student at Bowdoin College.
-The Medical Leave status will continue until the student is prepared to return to the College and is readmitted by the Readmission Committee.
+While on medical leave, the student is not an enrolled student at Bowdoin College.
+The medical leave status will continue until the student is prepared to return to the College and is readmitted by the Readmission Committee.

 Taking Courses at Other Institutions.
-The College discourages students on Medical Leave from transferring course credit to Bowdoin.
-The Dean's Office may allow a limited course load (one or two courses pre-approved by the College) with the support, in writing, of the student's health care provider.
+The College discourages students on medical leave from transferring course credit to Bowdoin.
+The Office of the Dean of Student Affairs may allow a limited course load (one or two courses pre-approved by the College) with the support, in writing, of the student's health care provider.
 All requests for such course approval must be made in writing to the Senior Associate Dean of Student Affairs.
 Requests for transferring course credit for more than two courses are seldom granted and require prior approval of the Recording Committee.

 Off-Campus Study Applications.
-Students on Medical Leave are permitted to submit applications for Off-Campus Study, but must comply with the deadlines for those programs.
+Students on medical leave are permitted to submit applications for Off-Campus Study, but must comply with the deadlines for those programs.
 Questions should be directed to the Off Campus Study Office.

 Course Registration.
-Once the student on Medical Leave has been readmitted to the College, he or she will be able to participate in course registration, and can do so until the Friday before classes resume.
-After that time, the student must wait until after the add/drop period to register.
-It is strongly advised that the student consult with his or her course instructors, advisor, and dean when choosing courses following Medical Leave.
+Once the student on medical leave has been readmitted to the College, he or she will be able to participate in course registration.
+It is strongly advised that the student consult with his or her course instructors, advisor, and dean when choosing courses following medical leave.

 Educational Record Reflection.
-The student's transcript will not reflect his or her Medical Leave.
-In the event a Medical Leave occurs after the start of the semester, the courses will be listed and a grade of "W" (withdrew) will appear.
-A copy of the student's Medical Leave approval letter will be placed in the student's file in the Dean of Student Affairs Office.
+The student's transcript will not reflect his or her medical leave.
+In the event a medical leave occurs after the start of the semester, courses for that semester will be listed on the transcript with grades of "W" (withdrew).
+A copy of the student's medical leave approval letter will be placed in the student's file in the Dean of Student Affairs Office.
 The handling of the student's educational record is governed by the Family Education Rights and Privacy Act (FERPA).
-For more information about FERPA and a student's rights under the law, consult the Student Handbook.
+For more information about FERPA and a student's rights under the law, consult Student Privacy Rights Policies in the Student Handbook.